hemanthpruthvi/PyAstroPol/README.md

 `export PYTHONPATH=<User directory>/PyAstroPol`

 4. Import this package to your `Python` script using
 `import PyAstroPol as pap`

 ### Examples

 [PyAstroPol/Examples/](https://github.com/hemanthpruthvi/PyAstroPol/tree/master/Examples) contains several examples files to demonstrate the applications of the package.
-They are provided in the form of `IPython` notebook and it is a good way to quick-start using the package. **They also function as the test cases**.
+They are provided in the form of `IPython` notebooks, and running them is a good way to quick-start using the package. **They also function as the test cases**.

 ### Analysis on own

 As previously mentioned, this is not a design software.
 Hence, one needs to know the optical system they wish to analyze.
-As per the framework of the optical system, there are thee types of objects :
+As per the framework of the `PyAstroPol` optical system, there are thee types of objects :
 1. Source
 2. Components
 3. Detector